logandg/logandg.com/projects.md

 ### [Flip](https://whatisflip.com)
 Flip is a classifieds app we built because we weren't happy with existing mobile classifieds solutions.
 We thought the mobile platform could allow a lot of safety and convenience features for something like local classifieds.

-Turns out building a mobile app with a two-sided marketplace from the ground up is really hard.
-Now we are taking what we've built and are turning it into a platform to license out to publishers with an existing audience (like local newspapers).

 ***

-## Other Projects

-\# TODO: get client references and projects for this section.